GunnWATT/watt/README.md

 WATT can be found live at [gunnwatt.web.app](https://gunnwatt.web.app).

 ## About
 WATT is built using React and Firebase, with a backend in Cloud Functions and database using Cloud Firestore.
+This repository is a monorepo containing nested node packages managed via npm `workspaces` and TypeScript `paths`.
+Within the repository,

 `/client` houses WATT's frontend, built with Vite and React.

 `/functions` houses WATT's Firebase Functions backend.

 `/scripts` houses various scripts to fetch and update the JSONs WATT uses for clubs, staff, and alternate schedules.

+`/shared` houses shared data and utility functions for use in the client, functions, and scripts.

 If you have bug fixes or features you want to implement, you can fork this repository and create a pull request with your changes.
 All contributions are welcome!